FREE - no ticket required

-The Percussion Ensemble will perform under the direction of Matthew Bassett.
+The Percussion Ensemble will perform under the direction of Mark Hodges.
 The West African Drumming Ensemble will perform under the direction of Tiffany Nicely.

 The mission of the Buffalo State Percussion Ensemble is to expose students and the Buffalo community to sophisticated repertoire written or transcribed for percussion instruments.
 The group commonly makes use of standard percussion instruments such as timpani, mallet keyboard instruments, tom toms, cymbals and gongs, but also employs sounds generated by found or constructed instruments such as car parts, architectural elements and household furnishings.